Glossary of Terms

 Fine lines and wrinkles on décolletage One of the most visible signs of aging is the formation of fine lines and wrinkles in the lower neck/upper cleavage area and can be treated similarly as other aging areas.

 Firmness and elasticity Loss of skin elasticity and firmness are a natural part of the aging process.
 Skin elasticity and firmness are skin’s ability to stretch and snap back to its original shape.
 Young skin is usually characterized as being firm and elastic.
 As you get older, the body loses collagen naturally.
 Loss of skin elasticity is known as elastosis.
-Elastosis causes skin to look saggy, crinkled.
-You can experience lack of firmness and elasticity from weight loss, years of sun exposure as well.
+Elastosis causes the skin to look saggy, crinkled.
+You can experience a lack of firmness and elasticity from weight loss, years of sun exposure as well.

 Freckles An overproduction of melanin, usually in parts of your body that are more exposed to the sun, can cause small dark spots on your skin called freckles (lentigo).
 This is actually your body attempting to protect itself from the harmful ultraviolet rays coming from the sun.